GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/Opera_Unplaced_Tracks.md

 March 20 2010 Arab Spring 2010.
 March 20, 5 days before Eden signal joins with Mother Mary for Jesus birth on final episode season one day.

 Million ways to laugh, every one is a path, happy happy hive mind.
+Singer not the song, the individual voice, not the hive mind common only.